JackSzwergold/Cheat-Sheets/content/Amazon - Amazon S3 Fuse Integration.md

 Before running that command for real, run it in a “dry run” mode to see exactly what Rsync would be acting on:

     rsync --dry-run -vr –size-only /path/to/the/source/ /path/to/the/destination/

-***

-*Amazon - Amazon S3 Fuse Integration (c) by Jack Szwergold; written on October 6, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*